 You did it – you’re pregnant!
 Once the shock and disbelief abates, your mind will be excitedly racing with all that is in store over the next 9 months.
 Or more accurately, 18 years.
+When you’re not trying at home gender prediction tests you’re looking high and low for signs of the gender and hoping these pregnancy wives tales are accurate.

 However cliche it may sound, when you down to it most folks just want a healthy baby.
 But most expectant parents still have a question invading their thoughts as they go through those first 16-20 weeks.
 What am I having – a boy or girl?
 Gender determination is one of the many highlights of pregnancy that helps you to further connect with your unborn child and allow you to prepare for their arrival.